SammanSarkar/Porcupy/README.md

 ## Documentation

-For detailed documentation, see the [API Reference](docs/api_reference.md) and [User Guide](docs/user_guide.md).
+Porcupy comes with comprehensive documentation to help you get started and make the most of the library:

+- [**User Guide**](docs/user_guide.md): A step-by-step guide to using Porcupy, including installation, basic usage, advanced features, and examples.
+- [**API Reference**](docs/api_reference.md): Detailed documentation of all classes, methods, and functions in the library.
+- [**Examples**](examples/): A collection of example scripts demonstrating various features of the library.

+The documentation covers:

+- Core optimization algorithms and their parameters
+- Population management strategies
+- Visualization tools and techniques
+- Benchmark functions and their characteristics
+- Advanced usage patterns and customization options

 ## Algorithm

-The Crested Porcupine Optimizer (CPO) algorithm is based on the defensive behaviors of crested porcupines:
+The Crested Porcupine Optimizer (CPO) algorithm is inspired by the defensive behaviors of crested porcupines, which use four distinct mechanisms to protect themselves from predators:

-1. **Sight Defense**: Exploration mechanism using visual cues
-2. **Sound Defense**: Exploration mechanism using auditory signals
-3. **Odor Defense**: Exploitation mechanism using olfactory signals
-4. **Physical Attack**: Exploitation mechanism using direct interaction
+1. **Sight Defense**: An exploration mechanism that simulates how porcupines use visual cues to detect threats from a distance.
+This mechanism helps the algorithm explore new regions of the search space by moving search agents toward random positions.

+2. **Sound Defense**: Another exploration mechanism that mimics how porcupines use auditory signals to warn others of danger.
+This mechanism enhances exploration by moving search agents toward positions that combine information from multiple sources.

+3. **Odor Defense**: An exploitation mechanism inspired by how porcupines use olfactory signals to communicate.
+This mechanism focuses on refining solutions by moving search agents toward the current best position with controlled randomness.

+4. **Physical Attack**: The most aggressive exploitation mechanism, representing the porcupine's quill defense.
+This mechanism intensifies local search around promising solutions by moving search agents directly toward the best position with minimal randomness.

-These mechanisms are combined with a cyclic population reduction strategy to balance exploration and exploitation throughout the optimization process.
+What makes CPO unique is its cyclic population reduction strategy, which periodically reduces the population size to focus computational resources on the most promising solutions.
+This strategy helps balance exploration and exploitation throughout the optimization process, leading to faster convergence and better solutions for complex problems.

+The algorithm dynamically adjusts the influence of each defense mechanism based on the current iteration, gradually shifting from exploration-focused strategies (sight and sound) to exploitation-focused strategies (odor and physical attack) as the optimization progresses.

 ## Citing